holoviz/panel/doc/tutorials/basic/develop_notebook.md

 print(component)
 ```

-Run the cells if you have not already done it.
+Run the cells if they have not already been run.

 It should look like

 ![Inspect a Panel component](../../_static/images/notebook_inspect_print.png)

 :::{note}
-By printing *layout* components like `Column` you can understand how its composed.
-This enables you to *access* the subcomponents of the layout.
+By printing *layout* components like `Column` we can understand how it's composed.
+This enables us to *access* the subcomponents of the layout.
 :::

 Add the two code cells below